ludmilabss/ludmilabss/README.md

 @@I'm an MPB fan and my cat@@

 + Living in Alagoas, Brazil 🇧🇷
-- 19 years old
+- 20 years old
 !
-I enjoy Python, programming in Go and saying "hello, world!" in some others
+I enjoy Java, programming in Go and saying "hello, world!" in some others
 # interested in learning to really program and play "Deusa do Amor" on the guitar
 ```